-Implementing a quality management system as much an art as it is a science.
+Implementing a quality management system is as much an art as it is a science.

 It takes data, but it also requires the ability to engage people.
 It takes methodological approach, but is also requires creativity.